Attorneys

 • EKB v.
 Target Corp., et al., 2:10-cv-3334 ($389,638 verdict)

-Mr. Doniger is also a graduate of the Straus Institute’s mediation training program, and has mediated cases both privately and for the Los Angeles Superior Court.
-When not helping clients, he can often be found teaching his young children about black holes, dark matter, and the many other things around us that lend perspective to the actual significance of our problems.
+Mr. Doniger is a graduate of the USC Law School and the Straus Institute’s mediation training program and has served as a mediator both privately and for the Los Angeles Superior Court.
+When not lawyering, he enjoys spending quality time with his family and friends, live music, and discussing black holes, dark matter, and other things that lend perspective to the significance of our problems.

 Stephen Doniger